bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ## AFL and triforce
 *   Do not need the coverage support in kernel
     Cool for the old kernel
-*   Need special instrucion in qemu
+*   Need special instruction in qemu

 ???
 Project Triforce: Run AFL on Everything!